ginnfx/GBAplus/README.md

 GBAplus emulates the ARM7TDMI CPU (both ARM and Thumb instruction sets), the tiled and bitmap PPU video modes, 4-channel DMA, hardware timers, and the full audio unit. a LOT of ts was done using documentation from GBATEK, ARM7TDMI Technical Reference Manual and mGBA.
+No GUI yet.

 ## Features